SAP-samples/teched2025-IN260/exercises/Excercise_04.md

 ![IN260 Figure 04.03](assets/IN260_04.03.png)

 ## Step 4: Add Mapping Elements via Proposal Service
+Enhance your mapping with smart, conflict-free suggestions from the proposal service.
 Use the proposal service to extend the mapping with non-conflicting elements:
 - (a) Open **Proposal** to start the service (allow ~2 minutes).
 Proposed mappings appear in the **Mapping List**.
 - (b) Display **Nonconflicting proposals** so base mappings remain untouched.
 - (c) Click **Select Best Proposal** to preselect high-quality suggestions.